codemk8/go-react-micro-kit/README.md

 npm start
 ```

 Above command will run the react server on <http://localhost:1235>.
-You can visit it directly on the browswer.
+You can visit it directly on the browser.

 ### Step 2: Run the Golang main server